agrah/Trello-Bug-Reporting/README.md

 # Trello Bug Reporting

-A [Serverless](https://serverless.com/) service which allows you to perform basic CRUD operations on reported Bugs which are accessible through a Trello Bug Reporting Board.
+A [Serverless](https://serverless.com/) RESTful API service which allows you to perform basic CRUD operations on reported Bugs which are accessible through a Trello Bug Reporting Board.
 This service has been configured to be deployed through Amazon AWS.

 ## Installation
 First clone the repo with